-Net investment in capital assets represents the total investment in capital and right-to-use lease and subscription assets, net of outstanding debt or lease and subscription obligations related to those assets.
-To the extent debt has been incurred but not yet expended for capital and right-touse lease and subscription assets, such amounts are not included as a component of net investment in capital assets.
+Net investment in capital assets represents the total investment in capital and right-to-use assets, net of outstanding debt or lease or SBITA obligations related to those assets.
+To the extent debt has been incurred but not yet expended for capital and right-to-use assets, such amounts are not included as a component of net investment in capital assets.